leom-ufpr/CLBP_tEFAM/README.md

 save('-7', [outPath 'tEFAMErrorTest.m'], "tEFAMError");
 ```

-And you may export tEFAMResults as CSV:
+You may also export tEFAMResults as CSV.
+The `group_*` columns correspond to the individual pertinence to each possible class (=taxon):
 ```
 exporttEFAMCSV( tEFAMResults, outPath, 'tEFAMResults.csv' )
 ```
-The `group_*` columns correspond to the individual pertinence to each possible class (=taxon).

 Output mean and standard deviation of classification error:
 ```